-John is one of the Dones every though he’s every pastor’s dream member.
+John is one of the Dones even though he’s every pastor’s dream member.
 He’s a life-long believer, well-studied in the Bible, gives generously and leads others passionately.

 But last year he dropped out of church.
 He didn’t switch to the other church down the road.
 He dropped out completely.
 His departure wasn’t the result of an ugly encounter with a staff person or another member.
 It wasn’t triggered by any single event.